- Gainful Employment Regulation Disclosure

 CLS Occupational Guides

-- Medical and Clinical Laboratory Technologists, California Occupational Guide, Employment Development Department.
-(PDF, 0.15MB)
+- Medical and Clinical Laboratory Technologists, California Occupational Guide, Employment Development Department

 - Medical and Clinical Laboratory Technologists and Technicians, from the Occupational Outlook Handbook, U.S. Bureau of Labor Statistics

-SF State's CLS program has been accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) for the maximum 7 years.
+SF State's CLS program has been accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) for the maximum 10 years. (renew 2029)